Theory of the Elementary Particles: Neutrinos in the electron

-In other words, \emph{1/2 of the rest mass of the electron is approximately equal to the sum of the rest masses of the neutrinos in the electron}.
 In modern parlance this is the ``bare" part of the electron.
 The bare part is not observable.
-The other half of the rest mass of the electron must originate from the energy in the electric charge carried by the electron.
+The other half of the rest mass of the electron must originate from the charge e$^-$ carried by the electron.

-From pair production $\gamma$ + M $\rightarrow$ e$^-$ + e$^+$ + M, (M being any nucleus), and from conservation of neutrino numbers follows necessarily that there must also be a neutrino lattice composed of N$^\prime$/4 anti-electron neutrinos, which make up the lattice of the positrons, which lattice has, since m($\nu_e$) = m($\bar{\nu}_e$), the same rest mass as the neutrino lattice of the electron, as it must be for the antiparticle of the electron.
-Conservation of charge requires conservation of neutrino numbers.
+From pair production $\gamma$ + M $\rightarrow$ e$^-$ + e$^+$ + M, (M being any nucleus), and from conservation of neutrino numbers follows necessarily that there must also be a neutrino lattice composed of N/4 anti-electron neutrinos, which make up the lattice of the positrons, which lattice has, since m($\nu_e$) = m($\bar{\nu}_e$), the same mass as the neutrino lattice of the electron, as it must be for the antiparticle of the electron.
+Conservation of charge depends on the conservation of neutrino numbers.
+If the electron consists to one-half of electron neutrinos then it cannot decay, because that would violate conservation of neutrino numbers.
+In our model the electron is stable.
+Stability is an essential part of a realistic model of the electron.

 Fourier analysis dictates that a continuum of high frequencies must be in the electrons or positrons created by pair production in a timespan of $10^{-23}$ seconds.
-We will now determine the energy E$_\nu$(e$^\pm$) in the oscillations in the interior of the electron.
+We will now determine the oscillation energy E$_\nu$(e$^\pm$) in the interior of the electron.
 Since we want to explain the \emph{rest mass} of the electron we can only consider the frequencies of non-progressive waves, either standing waves or circular waves.
-The sum of the energies of the lattice oscillations is, in the case of the $\pi^\pm$\,mesons, given by
+The sum of the energies of linear lattice oscillations is, in the case of the $\pi^\pm$\,mesons, given by

-This is Eq.(20) which was used to determine the oscillation energy in the $\pi^0$ and $\pi^\pm$ mesons.
+This equation was used to determine the oscillation energy in the $\pi^\pm$ mesons, Eq.(32).
 This type of equation was introduced by Born and v.\,Karman [14] in order to explain the internal energy of cubic crystals.
-If we apply Eq.(78) to the oscillations in the electron which has N$^\prime$/4 electron neutrinos $\nu_e$ we arrive at E$_\nu$(e$^\pm)$ = 1/4$\cdot$E$_\nu(\pi^\pm$), which is mistaken because E$_\nu(\pi^\pm$) $\approx$ m($\pi^\pm$)c$^2$/2 and m($\pi^\pm$) = 273\,m(e$^\pm$).
-Eq.(78) must be modified in order to be suitable for the oscillations in the electron.
+If we apply Eq.(78) to the electron, which has N/4 oscillating electron neutrinos $\nu_e$, we arrive at E$_\nu$(e$^\pm)$ = 1/4\,$\cdot$\,E$_\nu(\pi^\pm$).
+This is mistaken because E$_\nu(\pi^\pm$) $\approx$ m($\pi^\pm$)c$^2$/2 and m($\pi^\pm$) = 273\,m(e$^\pm$), so E$_\nu$(e$^\pm$) would be 273/8\,$\cdot$\,m(e$^\pm$)c$^2$ = 34.1\,m(e$^\pm$)c$^2$.
+Eq.(78) must be modified in order to be suitable for the monatomic oscillations in a free electron.
 It turns out that we must use

 where $\alpha_f$ is the fine structure constant.
 As is well-known the fine structure constant $\alpha_f$ characterizes the strength of the electromagnetic forces.
 The appearance of $\alpha_f$ in Eq.(79) means that the nature of the oscillations in the electron is different from the oscillations in the $\pi^0$ or $\pi^\pm$ lattices.
 With $\alpha_f$ = e$^2/\hbar$c and $\nu_0$ = c/2$\pi$\emph{a} we have